ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 # Prompt (5/70)

-We've learned a lot about basic data types, but it'd be nice if we had a way of getting user input into our browser!
-We'll learn some ways to use different types of input later in the course, but for now, we'll be getting user input using the `prompt()` function.
+We've learned alot about basic data types, but it'd be nice if we had a way of getting user input into our browser!
+We'll learn some ways to use forms and such later in the course, but for now, we'll be getting user input using the `prompt()` function.

 At any point in our JS code, if we write `prompt()`, a pop up box will open in our browser for a user to enter in text.